 Jupiter is the planet with the largest volume, the highest mass, the fastest rotation, and the largest number of satellites in the eight major solar systems.
 Let’s take a look at these eight planets.

-To commemorate the international year of Astronomy 2009, New Zealand Government released the Jupiter custom silver coins.
+To commemorate the international year of Astronomy 2009, the New Zealand Government released the Jupiter custom silver coins.
 These coins are manufactured by selective pure silver.
 The front pattern shows the portrait of Queen Elizabeth II and the date and issue number.
-The reverse depicts the Roman God of the sky Jupiter sitting between colored segment of the planet Jupiter.
-For astronomy enthusiast especially Jupiter lovers, these elegant coins should be a great collection you can’t miss, no matter you take them as personalized challenge coins or normal coins.
+The reverse depicts the Roman God of the sky Jupiter sitting between the colored segments of the planet Jupiter.
+For astronomy enthusiasts especially Jupiter lovers, these elegant coins should be a great collection you can’t miss, no matter you take them as personalized challenge coins or normal coins.

 3. What is it Like to Cross Jupiter?

 Suppose there is a Superman who is not afraid of any harsh environment, and he has a whim to see if Jupiter is inside… When he comes to Jupiter, he will see a horrible storm on Jupiter, accompanied by lightning.
 Because Jupiter has ultra-fast rotation speed and its surface is gas, the gas cannot keep up with Jupiter’s own rotation speed.
 In this way, we see that the surface of Jupiter is flowing constantly, and there is always a huge storm in the atmosphere.
-Let’s compare, the 12-level wind speed on the earth is 32 meters / sec.
+Let’s compare, the 12-level wind speed on the earth is 32 meters/sec.
 On Jupiter, the winds in the Arctic and the Arctic are the smallest, and the speed is about 150 m / s.
-The wind on the upper level of the Jupiter’s equator can reach 1 km / sec.
+The wind on the upper level of Jupiter’s equator can reach 1 km/sec.